RoyOltmans/lifxmindwave/README.md

 This was a quick and dirty solution that works, I do not give any guarantees if this will work for you and or will damage any soft or hardware.

+Install dependecies:
+Pandas dependency, install with pip install pandas.
+In some cases heard that installing on a RPI apt-get install pandas was needed.

 Created with help of:
  Akloster/Python-mindwave https://github.com/akloster/python-mindwave Software License Agreement (BSD License) niltonvolpato/python-progressbar https://github.com/niltonvolpato/python-progressbar (GNU LGPL license or BSD license)